 Families depend on women’s wages more than ever, but a woman working full time, year round is typically paid less than a full-time, year-round male worker.
 These disparities exist in every state.
 However, as indicated in the map below, the size of the disparity varies by state.
 Additionally, women represent nearly two-thirds of minimum wage workers — and full-time, year-round work at the federal minimum wage of $7.25 an hour leaves a woman with two children thousands of dollars below the poverty line.
 Working to close the wage gap and increasing the minimum wage are key steps towards fair pay for women.

-Read our fact sheets on the state-by-state wage gaps for African American women, Latinas, Asian American women, Native American women and women overall:
+Read our fact sheets on the state-by-state wage gaps for African American women, Latinas, Asian American women, Native American women, white-non-Hispanic women and women overall:

 - The Wage Gap By State for Women Overall (2014)

 - The Wage Gap by State for African American Women (2014)